Frequently Asked Questions

 How long does it take to receive investment?

 The Band is made up of individuals who can act immediately.
 Occasionally, a syndicated deal will have another lead and a tight timeline.
-Members have participated in financings within 24 hours of the dinner presentation.
+Members have participated in financings within 24 hours of the Deal Dinner presentation.
 However, if the Band is looked to as the “lead” on a financing, you should anticipate that it would take between 2-3 months for a deal to close.

-Once the dinner has concluded our members will indicate their level on interest in your company.
+Once the Deal Dinner has concluded our members will indicate their level on interest in your company.
 If a core group of members are interested in moving forward with the deal, Band of Angels will schedule a follow up meeting for you and those specific angels.
 At this stage you should be ready to provide our members with their requested materials and references.

 Due Diligence?